TUIlmenauAMS/FilterBanks_FastPythonImplementation/README.md

 The programs run under both, Python2 and Python3.
 Among others they need OpenCV (cv2) for the live waterfall spectrogram.

-Under Python2 it is installed with sudo apt install python-opencv
+Under Python2 it is installed with:

+sudo apt install python-opencv

-in Python3 it is installed with sudo apt install python3-pip sudo pip3 install opencv-python
+in Python3 it is installed with:

+sudo apt install python3-pip

+sudo pip3 install opencv-python